Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Tangent Direction Guided Adversarial Training (TART)

 We provide a theoretical explanation for selecting the perturbation bound $\epsilon$.
 We show that training models on adversarial examples with large normal components, which are far from the data manifold, can decrease clean accuracy performance.
 For simplicity, we focus on a binary classification problem with a mean absolute loss function $L$.
 Let the feature space be $\mathcal{X} \subset \mathbb{R}^{d}$, where data points and labels lie in $\mathcal{X} \times \left\{ 0, 1 \right\}$.
 We assume the distributions of the clean training set and test set are identical, denoted as $\gP$.
 The distribution of adversarial examples, on which we train the model, is denoted as $\gQ$.
 Let the true labeling function $h: \gX \rightarrow \left\{ 0, 1 \right\}$.
 In the adversarial training setting, $\gP$ and $\gQ$ share the same true labeling function.
 The goal of the classification problem is to learn a function $f: \gX \rightarrow \left\{ 0, 1 \right\} $ that minimizes the expected risk $\gR_{\gP}(f) := \mathbb{E}_{\vx \sim \gP} [L(f(\vx),h(\vx))]$.
 Here, we develop bounds on the difference between $\gR_{\gP}(f)$ and $\gR_{\gQ}(f)$:

 \begin{proposition} For any function $f$,

 where $\text{TV}(\gP, \gQ)$ denotes the total variance distance between $\gP$ and $\gQ$. \end{proposition}

 The proof is provided in Appendix~\ref{app:proof}.
 The total variance distance is a distance measure for probability distributions.
-Proposition~\ref{prop:bound} suggests that when the distributions $\gP$ and $\gQ$ are similar, the model achieves better clean accuracy.
-This indicates that we should avoid training models on adversarial examples with large normal component.
+Proposition~\ref{prop:bound} suggests that when the distributions $\gP$ and $\gQ$ are similar, the model may achieve better clean accuracy.
+This indicates that we should avoid training models on adversarial examples with large normal components.